Flobul/Optoma/README.md

-Shell script to send telnet commands to an Optoma UHD51 projector
+Shell script to send telnet commands to all Optoma projectors/beamers

-It has not been tested on other Optoma projectors